Los Feliz, Los Angeles: Modern era

 In 1900, there were only 23 properties in Los Feliz.

 Griffith died on July 6, 1919, at the age of 67.
 Griffith bequeathed $700,000 and his Los Feliz acreage to the city of Los Angeles to be used for additions to Griffith Park.

-On August 9, 1969, Manson and six others murdered supermarket executive Leno LaBianca and his wife Rosemary in their home located at 3301 Waverly Drive in Los Feliz, henceforth known as the Tate–LaBianca murders.
+On August 9, 1969, Charles Manson and six others murdered supermarket executive Leno LaBianca and his wife Rosemary in their home located at 3301 Waverly Drive in Los Feliz, henceforth known as the Tate–LaBianca murders.

 On May 8–9, 2007, about 800 acre of uninhabited terrain in Los Feliz and Griffith Park, including the famous Dante's View, were destroyed in a wildfire.
 After the fire, Los Angeles city officials pledged millions of dollars in aid to repair the damage.

 Geography

 Los Feliz encompasses several smaller but distinct areas, including the Los Feliz Hills and Los Feliz Estates (north of Los Feliz Boulevard), Laughlin Park, Los Feliz Village, Los Feliz Square, Los Feliz Knolls, and Franklin Hills.

 According to the Mapping L.A. project of the Los Angeles Times, Los Feliz is part of central Los Angeles.
 It is flanked on the north by Griffith Park, on the northeast by Atwater Village, on the southeast by Silver Lake, on the south by East Hollywood, and on the northwest by Hollywood and Hollywood Hills.
 Los Feliz is situated near the 101 and the 5 freeways in Hollywood and Atwater Village respectively.
 The neighborhood's boundaries (as used by Mapping L.A.) are the Griffith Park line between Fern Dell Drive and Riverside Drive on the north; the Los Angeles River on the east; Hyperion Avenue and Griffith Park Boulevard on the southeast; Fountain Avenue and Hollywood Boulevard on the south; and Western Avenue, Los Feliz Boulevard, and Fern Dell Drive on the west and northwest.
 The boundaries of the Los Feliz Improvement Association extend further west to Canyon Drive.

 Los Feliz experiences a hot-summer Mediterranean climate (Csa), just like most of Central Los Angeles.